Tantrix in Your Country

 How do I get to 1000 points?

-You can reach 1000 points in 2 different rankings - the Lobby Ranking and the Doubles Ranking.
-1000 points can NOT be reached through normal play, a cap of 999 points is enforced by the formula.
-Here are the criteria for reaching 1000 points, which apply to both rankings:
+You cannot reach 1000 points in the Lobby Ranking through normal play, a cap of 999 points is enforced by the formula.
+Here are the criteria for reaching 1000 points:

 My game got blocked and ended.
 What does this mean?